vidluther/markdown-resume/resume.md

 ## Education

+### Erasmus University School of Economics, Rotterdam, the Netherlands
-### MSc in Econometrics and Management Science, Erasmus University Rotterdam
+_MSc.
+Econometrics and Management Science-Operations Research & Quantitative Logistics_

-2010 - 2011
+Sept 2010 - Sept 2011

-- Activities and societies: Econometrisch DispuutActivities and societies: Econometrisch Dispuut Focused on the those areas in the transport and logistics sector that require strong quantitative skills as well as in Operational Research, as a dicipline of applying advanced quantitative methods.

-So that not only did I gain a deeper insight in existing quantitative techniques but i also became capable of modeling and solving complex real-world transportation problems.

-The curriculum included, among others, the following courses and seminars:
-Stochastic Models and Optimisation
-Advanced Mathematical Programming
-Advanced Inventory Control and Supply Chain Management Topics in OR and Logistics
-Logistic Case Studies
+- Thesis: Reducing the length of stay in the Emergency Department using simulation methods.
+- Activities and societies: Econometrisch Dispuut

-### MEng in Industrial Management, Aristotle University of Thessaloniki
+### Aristotle University Engineering School, Thessaloniki, Greece
-- 4.0 GPA
-- Deans List
-- Member of xyz club, etc.
-- I didn't really go to college so I don't know what you would put here.

-### BEng in Mechanical Engineering, Aqqccqqcqqstotle University of Thessaloniki
+_BEng.
+Mechanical Engineering, MEng.
+Industrial Management_

-2004 - 2009
+Sept 2004 - Nov 2009

-As a mechanical engineer,i have devoted the first three years of my study in obtaining the basic knowledge an engineer ought to have.
-During the last two years, i attended the industrial engineering branch of study,concetrating on Statistical Quality Control,Production and Operations Research as well as on Logistics, Supply Chain Management, Realibility and Maintenance and Simulation.
- The title of my dissertation thesis was &quot;The study of the waiting line in the Emergency Department of General Papageoriou Hospital using simulation software&quot;
+- Thesis: Reducing the length of stay in the Emergency Department using simulation methods.
+- Activities: The ATHENS program - Negotiations course at École Nationale des Ponts et Chaussées in Paris, France